skypilot-org/skypilot/llm/codellama/README.md

 ## Running your own Code Llama with SkyPilot

-You can now host your own Code Llama with SkyPilot using 1-click.
+After [installing SkyPilot](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html), run your own Code Llama on vLLM with SkyPilot in 1-click:

-1. Start serving the Code Llam on a single instance with any available GPU specified in the [endpoint.yaml](endpoint.yaml) with an OpenAI-compatible endpoint exposed:
+1. Start servingCode Llama on a single instance with any available GPU in the list specified in [endpoint.yaml](endpoint.yaml) with a vLLM powered OpenAI-compatible endpoint:
 ```console
 sky launch -c code-llama -s endpoint.yaml